 In 2005, Pickett represented his country at the most prestigious cooking competition in the world, the Bocuse D’or, achieving Australia’s best ever result at the time and 14th globally.

 In 2011, after an extremely successful tenure as Executive Chef at The Point, Pickett decided to realise his dream and opened his first restaurant venture, Estelle in Northcote.
 The Estelle received immediate commendations, achieving One Chef’s Hat in that year, as well as a nomination for ‘Best New Restaurant’.

 In 2014, Pickett launched a second venture, Saint Crispin at 300 Smith Street, Collingwood, in partnership with chef restaurateur Joe Grbac.
 Pickett was also nominated for Chef of the Year in 2014.
-In its opening year it was awarded One Hat and ‘Best New Restaurant’, and Two Chef’s Hats in 2015.
+In its opening year it was awarded One Hat and ‘Best New Restaurant’, and Two Chef’s Hats in 2015 and 2016.

 In November 2014, Pickett released his first book, Scott Pickett: A Cooks Story, which is part autobiography and part cookbook, an inspiring tale of his highs and lows in some of the most impressive, yet demanding kitchens in the world.

-In 2016, the growth continues the opening of Pickett’s Deli and Rotisserie at the Queen Victoria Market and plans for an additional venue in South Yarra to be opening in 2017.
+The growth continues with the opening of Pickett’s Deli and Rotisserie at the Queen Victoria Market in 2016 and plans for an additional venue in South Yarra to be opening in 2017.

 He further extends his support to many different charities including Redkite’s ‘Eat Street’ which is an annual event bringing together Melbourne’s best Chefs to raise money for children’s charities and the Stroke Foundation to which he has a particularly personal connection with such having touched his own family.